 So, in order to stop the overreaction of the immune response, special molecules are "dispatched" and transported across the epithelium to stop the inflammation.

-The team found that the second process requires endogenous cannabinoids (endocannabinoids), which are naturally produced by our bodies and have a similar effect to the cannabinoids in cannabis.
+The team found that the second process requires endogenous cannabinoids (

 By performing experiments in mice and human cell lines, the team found that if endocannabinoids are lacking or are insufficient, the body cannot control the inflammation process anymore and the neutrophils attack the protective intestinal layer.